st3v3nmw/fanaka/perspectives/charles-mechanical-engineering.rst

     :alt: Charles Odada Koech
     :class: floated

 I’ve been around computers since I was eight and first used a Linux operating system at 10.
-Perhaps not so unique today, but in the context of the Kenyan 90s, a real headstart for a technology career.
+Perhaps not so unique today, but in the context of the Kenyan 90s, a real head-start for a technology career.

 That’s what I wanted, but my father had other ideas, so despite having thought about nothing but computers for several years, when the time came for university I had to choose another path.